Abaré – Mestre Poncianinho

 09 Dec 2018 – Recording of Music Class with Abare

-(the close berimbau is mine as I wanted to hear myself playing – recording myself in music class then listening after has been another good tool for learning berimbau (and other instruments).
+The nearest berimbau that can be heard is mine as I wanted to hear myself playing – recording myself in music class then listening after has been another good tool for learning berimbau (and other instruments).